 It is understood that there are a range of models used to calculate premiums and other fees, including those where the percentage or value depends on the hammer price, and instances where fees (such as the Artist’s Resale Rights (ARR) or stamp duty) are only applicable in certain circumstances and above a certain value.
 In such situations, the fee value or percentage would not need to be stated by the guide price.

-However, the ASA is likely to expect the potential existence and application of such fees to be stated and clear information to be provided on how they would be calculated.
-Such information could appear in a separate area of the site or catalogue.
+However, the ASA is likely to expect the potential existence and application of such fees to be stated immediately next to the guide price, and clear information to also be provided on how such fees would be calculated.
+Information on how fees are calculated could appear in a separate area of the site or catalogue, provided it is adequately signposted.

 Do fees need to be VAT inclusive?